-The spinal cord extends from the base of the brain, down inside the bones of the backbone, which is also known as the spine or the spinal column.
-The spinal cord does not extend the full length of the spinal column but ends in the small of the back (the lumbar area).
+The spinal cord stretches from the base of the brain down, inside the bones of the backbone, which is also known as the spine or the spinal column.
+The spinal cord doesn’t reach the full length of the spine but ends in the small of the back (the lumbar area).

-Just as the brain is surrounded and protected by the skull, the spinal cord is surrounded and protected by the backbone.
+The spinal cord is surrounded and protected by the backbone.
 The backbone is made up of bones called vertebrae.
-The nerves spread out from the spinal cord, from between the vertebrae.
+The peripheral nerves spread out from between these vertebrae.

 There are 26 vertebrae in the spine: